RackunSec/dps/README.md

 root@kali:/dps# pip3 install -r requirements.txt
 root@kali:/dps# ./dps.py
 ```
-## UPDATING DPS
-To update DPS, simply use the `dps_update` command.
-This will pull the latest version down to your repository that is defined in the `~/.dps/config/dpsrc` file that gets generated upon first run of the shell.

 ### DEPENDENCIES
 This project requires Python3 and the following Python modules,
 * **prompt_toolkit** - for TAB autocompletion of $PATH and built-in commands